cesarzagonel/testing/articles/02-database.md

 })
 ```

 Quick and simple!
-Now, if we delete and recreate out database, we should be able
+Now, if we delete and recreate our database, we should be able
 to run out test suite multiple times, without issues:

 ```console